 Collectives: Contributions, mergers and other matters: merger of Authorised Unit Trusts

-The question of the stamp obligations arising in the situation where two AUTs (which share a common trustee and manager) merge, was decided before the Special Commissioners in the case of Save & Prosper Securities Ltd v CIR (Sp.C 251) in August 2000.
+The stamp taxes implications when two AUTs (which share a common trustee and manager) merge, was determined before the Special Commissioners in the case of Save & Prosper Securities Ltd v CIR (Sp.C 251) in August 2000.

 The Special Commissioner held that: